Cairns Tickets

 Close, calm, and island-based.

-Inner Reef experiences center around islands like Green Island and Fitzroy Island—reachable within 45–60 minutes from Cairns.
-These are fringing reefs, meaning the coral lies close to shore, often protected by the island itself.
+Inner Reef experiences focus on islands like Green and Fitzroy—45–60 minutes from Cairns.
+These fringing reefs lie close to shore, often sheltered by the islands.

 • Best for: Families, non-swimmers, first-time snorkelers, and anyone seeking a gentler, more flexible day